red-peel/portfolio/README.md

 # Portfolio

 This is a portfolio to help me solidify my front-end development skills, as well as provide a good starting point for employers to see my work.
 If you are an employer: Hello!

+The site is responsively styled, if you size down to phone format, it will adjust (up to a certain point it will break, still working on that!).

 ## Tech Stack